tram-nguyen/FSJ_Blood_metagenomics/README.md

 <br />

 ## 5. Run Bracken
-Because Kraken classifies reads to the best matching location in the taxonomic tree, but does not estimate abundances of species, we will now use Bracken to compute the abundance of species in DNA sequences from a metagenomics sample.
+Kraken classifies reads to the best matching location in the taxonomic tree, but does not estimate abundances of species.
+We will now use Bracken to compute the abundance of species in DNA sequences from a metagenomics sample.
 You will once again need to build a Bracken database and use your Kraken outputs from the previous step.

 Run ```run_Bracken2022.sh```